shrader/Adventures-In-JS/README.md

 The intended age range is probably teens and older.

 It's supposed to have a "hacking" feel to it, to keep people engaged while they're learning.

+It's a work in progress, and only the intro really works so far.